aqual3o/mutex/README.md

 ## Usage
 Creation and management of the lock is done by user

+### API

+#### acquire
+Raise a request for mutex.
+Returns a native JS promise.
+Wait for it to resolve before doing anything.

+#### release
+Releases the lock once the task is done for other threads/tasks to do acquire it and perform opeartions on shared resource. __ALWAYS__ release the lock wether task is scuccessfully done or not, otherwise it'll create a deadlock.

+### Basic Example

 ```javascript
 let Lock = require ("./mutex").Lock;
 let mutex = new Lock ();